When creating a container, errors from docker are not properly reported to the user

 Basically the issue here is that Docker is returning an error and we're not logging it or displaying it to the user.

-#6 Updated by Daniel Lobato Garcia 10 months ago
+Updated by Daniel Lobato Garcia over 7 years ago

 - Status changed from Ready For Testing to Closed